shikharbahikmagar/laravel_job_board_api/README.md

         http://127.0.0.1:8000/api/user/add-job-submission/3

+        data
+        {
+            "resume": "my_resume.pdf",
+            "cover_letter": "test"
+        }

-        instant email to employer will be send
+        other user details will be fetched from users table instant email to employer will be send

-11. Register as a Employer
+12. Register as a Employer

         end point
         http://127.0.0.1:8000/api/employer/register